The Life House Project: theatre-based explorations of home with LGBTQ+ Older Adults

 Our goals are simple:

-- Let People Tell Their Stories: We want to see if our creative approach helps LGBTQ+ older adults share their stories and talk about their housing and care needs.
+- Let People Tell Their Stories: We use theatre and other creative methods to support LGBTQ+ older adults to share their stories and talk about their housing and care needs.

 Get in touch